-- All livestock exhibitors with the exception of rabbits will need to wear a show harness displaying their exhibitor number during the shows; two cards will be provided, one for the front and one for the back.
+- All livestock exhibitors with the exception of rabbits and poultry will need to wear a show harness displaying their exhibitor number during the shows; two cards will be provided, one for the front and one for the back.

 - When on exhibition in the ring, each animal must be under halter in the charge of owner or representative.

 - No person shall be allowed in the ring while stock is being judged except the judge, superintendents and necessary attendants.

 - The Fair Association will have stand-by attendants available during youth judging and/or showing, to provide assistance if an animal becomes unmanageable.

 - The State Farm Products Show Commission Code of Show Ring Ethics is as follows: Exhibitors of animals at the Farm Show shall at all times deport themselves with honesty and good sportsmanship.
 Their conduct in this competitive environment shall always reflect the highest standards of honor and dignity to promote the advancement of agricultural education.
 Complete Code of Ethics info can be found on the fair website.

 Livestock Exhibitor Parking and Passes

 - Passes and parking permits for livestock exhibitors will be issued at the Fair Office.
 Exhibitor registration slip must be presented for identification.

 - Parking space for livestock exhibitors is available behind the barns and show arena (excluding trailers and large industrial vehicles).

 - A reserved area near the south gate has been designated for livestock trailers and large industrial vehicles.